 Q: What materials will be used for the lessons and activities?

-A: The SBP has developed a five-year scope and sequence that is available upon request.
+A: The SBP has a 5 Year Scope and Sequence that is available on request.

 Q: What kind of training will the staff have?

-A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon the SBP staff will assemble for training aimed specifically at being prepared for the Convention and the children who will be in the program.
-Leslie Stevens will lead this training.
-Specific needs may be addressed by other knowledgeable individuals, such as training by staff with medical experience for those who will work with medically fragile children.
-The detailed information provided by the Pre-Registration Form helps the trainers prepare the staff for meeting the needs of your child.
-This is one reason why Pre-Registration is mandatory.
+A: Although most of the volunteers will have previous experience with special needs children, on Thursday afternoon, the SBP staff will assemble for training aimed specifically at being prepared for the conference and the children who will be in the program.
+This training will be led by Leslie Stevens.
+Specific needs may be addressed by other knowledgeable individuals, such as training by individuals with medical knowledge for those who will work with medically fragile children.
+Knowing in advance the detailed information that the registration form requests will help the trainers prepare the staff for meeting the needs of your child.
+This is one reason why pre-registration is mandatory.

 Q: Can I leave my child in the SBP so I can attend the evening events?